akretion/docky/README.rst

     docky init

-Bootstraps a project using a template.
-This will ask you a series of questions to create customized `.env <https://docs.docker.com/compose/env-file/>`_ and docker-compose.yml files that you can further edit.
+Bootstraps a odoo project using a template (https://github.com/akretion/docky-odoo-template) This will ask you a series of questions to create customized `.env <https://docs.docker.com/compose/env-file/>`_ and docker-compose.yml files that you can further edit.
-The template used is for running an Odoo server with some optional tools.
 Note that the template presumes that you have a running Traefik container on the "traefik" docker network.

-You can also start from a template like this one : https://github.com/akretion/docky-odoo-template

 For more information on other commands, use docky --help and check the `documentation <https://github.com/akretion/docky/blob/master/doc/command_line.rst>`_.